 Parking is available on campus for students, staff members and visitors.
 You do not need a special permit.
 You may park in any parking space not marked as reserved.
 Well-defined parking regulations are in effect and are enforced by the Inver Grove Heights Police Department.
 Reserved parking is available in the Liberal Arts and Fine Arts parking lots.
 Those with State of Minnesota Handicapped Parking Certificates may park in either the College Center or Fine Arts parking lots.

 Parking fees are included as part of your tuition/fees assessment per credit.
 Staff members also pay a parking fee.
 Parking fees may be waived by completing a Parking User Fee Exemption Request form available from the Business Office.
-To qualify for the exemption, the student or staff member must be a resident of the Hills Apartments, be a neighborhood resident who does not drive to campus, be a member of a car pool, or ride the bus to campus.
+To qualify for the exemption, the student or staff member must be a resident of the Granite Bluffs apartments, be a neighborhood resident who does not drive to campus, be a member of a car pool, or ride the bus to campus.